Learning to Navigate Socially Through Proactive Risk Perception: Introduction

 \section{Introduction}

-Social Navigation (SocialNav) denotes the capability of autonomous robots to navigate in human-shared environments while adhering to social conventions and maintaining culturally appropriate interpersonal distances~\cite{mavrogiannis2023core}.
+With the advancement of embodied intelligence~\cite{zhang2025vtla, tang2025affordgrasp}, Social Navigation (SocialNav) denotes the capability of autonomous robots to navigate in human-shared environments while adhering to social conventions and maintaining culturally appropriate interpersonal distances~\cite{mavrogiannis2023core}.
 Unlike conventional navigation paradigms that depend on pre-constructed static maps, SocialNav necessitates continuous adaptation to dynamic human behaviors while ensuring both collision-free trajectories and socially acceptable conduct.
 SocialNav Task is illustrated in Figure~\ref{fig:task_illustration}.

 Contemporary approaches to this challenge predominantly employ reinforcement learning (RL) frameworks~\cite{kapoor2023socnavgym,wang2024multi,hirose2024selfi}.
 However, conventional RL-based methods frequently exhibit myopic behavior, focusing on immediate obstacle avoidance rather than anticipating future scenarios~\cite{chen2019crowd,li2019sarl}.
 While hierarchical architectures combining global path planners with local RL policies have shown promise~\cite{perez2021robot}, they inherently depend on comprehensive environmental knowledge~\cite{cancelli2023exploiting}, rendering them impractical for real-world deployment where such information is unavailable.
 The integration of human trajectory forecasting has demonstrated substantial benefits for dynamic collision avoidance~\cite{liang2019peeking,nishimura2020risk}, though primarily in outdoor autonomous driving contexts~\cite{liang2020garden,liang2020simaug}.
 Indoor environments present distinct challenges, including constrained maneuvering space and elevated collision probabilities~\cite{perez2021robot}.
 The recently proposed Falcon framework addresses these limitations through future-aware mechanisms, incorporating a Social Cognition Penalty and Spatial-Temporal Precognition Module to enhance trajectory prediction capabilities.